New generation air traps and avoiding cavitation.

 The main reason why air would get into your fuel line is not because of a leak but because the rigid fuel tank concept and the fact that a clunk is not a perfect system.
 Although it is heavy and mounted on a flexible line to stay in the fuel as much as possible, there will be situations when it will get out of the fuel and suck air!
 This will happen towards the end of the flight, as the tanks get mostly empty and/ or while performing aerobatics.

-The BVM UAT was designed for fairly reasonable fuel flows by today’s standards.
+On this matter, the BVM UAT was designed for fairly reasonable fuel flows by today’s standards.
 Just imagine that the biggest engines available on the market nowadays can burn 1 liter of kerosene per minute, whereas the first JPX turbines were burning a quarter of this amount.

 So as good as the older system are, they only offer a few seconds of maximum thrust fuel flow buffer.
 However, for hard core aerobatics flyers and people who like to fly at full thrust for a large portion of the flight and keep high thrust level in the dive, the amount of air that is sucked by the clunk can be up to 15 seconds of full thrust fuel flow!